pnp/cli-microsoft365/docs/manual/docs/cmd/spo/navigation/navigation-node-add.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

-## Remarks

-To add a navigation node to a site, you have to first log in to a SharePoint Online site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 ## Examples

 Add a navigation node pointing to a SharePoint page to the top navigation